viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

 Finally, add another component with the type `motor` component and the model `gpiostepper`.

-1. If you used the same pins as in the wiring diagra, set the `direction` to pin 15 GPIO 22, and the `step` logic to pin 16 GPIO 23.
+1. If you used the same pins as in the wiring diagram, set the `direction` to pin 15 GPIO 22, and the `step` logic to pin 16 GPIO 23.
 1. Enable the pin setting as low and configure it to pin 18 GPIO 24.
 1. Set the `ticks per rotation` to `400` and select your board model,`pi`.